 Writing is an extremely versatile profession.
-Online writing jobs run the gamut from freelancing for consumer magazines to self-publishing on the Internet.
-Freelancers often build a business over time, contantly networking to find new outlets, but regular online writing jobs are always welcome.
+And entry-level online writing jobs run the gamut from crowdsourcing jobs to self-publishing on the Internet.
+Freelancers often build a business over time, constantly networking to find new outlets, but regular online writing jobs are always welcome.
+And here's the place to start looking.
+Most of the places listed will hire freelancers based on the results of an online test with little regard for paid experience, so these are good places for the beginner to build some credibility and accumulated a body of work to show to more selective publishers.

 Like a search engine but with live work-at-home guides answering the questions, ChaCha pays per answer, which it says averages out to $3-9 per hour.